AIQC-Hub/dmqclib/docs/source/how-to/quick_start.rst

 Understanding the Output
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-After the command finishes, ``dmqclib`` will have created new folders within your dataset's output directory (e.g., `~/aiqc_project/data/dataset_0001/`) and within your model's base path (`/path/to/your/data`).
+After the command finishes, new folders will be created within your dataset's output directory (e.g., ``/path/to/your/data/dataset_0001/``).
 The primary outputs include:

-*   **`validate`**: Contains detailed results from the cross-validation process, allowing you to inspect model performance across different data folds.
-This includes metrics, predictions, and potentially visualizations.
+*   **validate**: Contains detailed results from the cross-validation process, allowing you to inspect model performance across different data folds.
-*   **`build`**: Holds a comprehensive report of the final model's evaluation performance on the held-out test dataset, along with aggregated metrics.
+*   **build**: Holds a comprehensive report of the final model's evaluation on the held-out test dataset.
-*   **`models`**: Holds the final, trained model objects ready for classification.
-These are the artifacts you will use in the next step.
+*   **model**: Contains the final, trained model objects.
+These are the artifacts you will use in the next stage.

 Stage 3: Classification
 -----------------------------